Air Dried vs Kiln Dried | Which Wood is Better and Why?

 Introduction

 The process of making lumber begins with harvesting forest trees.
-Hardwood living trees have about 75% to 80% moisture which is not suitable for burning, furniture, and any projects at all.
-Wood with 7% to 9% moisture content is suitable for making furniture and below 20% moisture content for firewood.
+Hardwood living trees have about 75% to 80% moisture, which is not suitable for burning, furniture, or any projects.
+Wood with 7% to 9% moisture content is suitable for making furniture, and below 20% moisture content is suitable for firewood.

-When the wood begins to dry, it shrinks, changing the width, thickness, and other physical properties, which can cause the joints to open and twist.
-So we cannot use wet wood for construction without drying it.
-Use only well-dried wood.
+When wood begins to dry, it shrinks, changing its width, thickness, and other physical properties.
+This can cause joints to open and twist.
+So, we cannot use wet wood for construction without drying it.
+Always use well-dried wood.

-There are several methods of removing moisture from wood or drying the wood.
-Such as Air drying (air-seasoning) and Kiln drying.
+There are several methods of removing moisture from wood, such as air drying (air-seasoning) and kiln drying.
 The main purpose of all these methods is to evaporate the moisture present in the wood.
-Each method or process has its advantages and disadvantages.
-These methods are used according to the project’s needs.
+Each method has its own advantages and disadvantages and is used based on project needs.

-So in this blog, we will know the difference between air drying and kiln drying and their advantages and disadvantages.
+So in this blog, we will understand the difference between air drying and kiln drying and their advantages and disadvantages.

-ControlThere is no control in this process.Temperature, relative humidity, and air circulation can be controlled.
+ControlNo control in this processTemperature, humidity, and air circulation are controlled

 Do insects die?NoYes